sadia-Iqbal6/CS112/README.md

 CyberCrimeInvestigation- A Java project developed for CS212: Data Structures** at Rutgers University.
 This program tracks hackers and their incidents using a hash table with chaining and supports dynamic resizing.

+RUMaps- A Java project developed for CS212: Data Structures** at Rutgers University.
+This program provides tools to analyze and navigate the campus map using graph algorithms.